Brockhurst: Historic Georgian House in Guernsey (c.1740)

 Daniel de Lisle Brock: Guernsey's Famous Bailiff

 Nephew of William Jr., Daniel de Lisle Brock (1762 - 1842) served as Bailiff of Guernsey (chief magistrate) from 1821 to 1842.
 Daniel grew up in the Brockhurst household and later presided over the island during a transformative era.
-Under his leadership, Guernsey introduced its own state-backed currency, built new roads and schools, and defended its autonomous laws against UK interference.
-His portrait adorns the £1 banknote and a bronze bust graces the High Street in St. Peter Port, Guernsey.
+On four separate occasions he was dispatched to London to defend Guernsey's trade privileges and legal autonomy before Parliament — succeeding each time.
+Under his leadership, Guernsey introduced its own state-backed currency, built new roads, and oversaw the construction of a new Elizabeth College building in 1826 — effectively reviving an institution originally founded by royal charter from Elizabeth I in 1563.
+He was accorded a public funeral upon his death in 1842.
+His portrait adorns the 1991 £1 banknote and a bronze bust graces the High Street in St. Peter Port, Guernsey.

 Major-General Sir Isaac Brock: Guernsey's Canadian Hero